Why Choose One80TC?

-Individuals seeking help in dealing with ‘life-controlling’ issue such as: addictive, impulsive and compulsive behaviours, issues of neglect, anger, self-esteem and the negative impact these issues have on an individual.
+Individuals seeking help in dealing with ‘life-controlling’ issue such as: addictive, impulsive and compulsive behaviours, issues of neglect, trauma, anger, self-esteem and the negative impact these issues have on an individual.

-Is you program maintenance or abstinence based?
+Is your program maintenance or abstinence based?

-Do you have a doctor on site?
+Do you have a doctor on site at the residential service?

-Can participants access psychiatric care?
+Can students access psychiatric care?

-Can participants access psychologists?
+Can students access psychologists?